- Driver error Code 32 points toward an issue with the essential system drivers.

 - Select the Show more restore points check box.

-- Note that software installed after a selected restore point gets deleted.
+- Note: Software installed after a selected restore point gets deleted.
 Click Scan for affected programs to check what software will be uninstalled.

 - Click the Next option.